-- (6)(a) "Occupy" or "occupied," with respect to a parcel of abandoned land, means, subject to paragraphs (b) to (d), below, any of the following: (i) to physically inhabit as a dwelling any building, structure, land, or other improvement that is subject to taxation and that is located on the parcel, (ii) to actively conduct a trade or business on the parcel by the owner, a tenant, or another party occupying the parcel pursuant to a lease or other legal authority, which party is actually conducting the trade or business on or in the building, structure, land, or other improvement, subject to taxation, or (iii) the occupancy, as defined in R.C.
-5722.01(F),5 of the parcel. - (b) Subject to the definition of "abandoned land," above, in the case of vacant land that has no permanent structure or improvement affixed on the land, the land is deemed not occupied for purposes of paragraph (6)(a), above, if the land has been certified delinquent. - (c) For purposes of paragraph (6)(a), above, it is prima facie evidence and a rebuttable presumption that may be rebutted to the county treasurer or county board of revision that abandoned land is not occupied if, at the time the county auditor makes the certification of tax delinquency, the abandoned and is not agricultural land, and one or more of the following apply: (i) at the time of the inspection of the abandoned land by the county, municipal corporation, or township in which the abandoned land is located, no person, trade, or business inhabits, or is visibly present from an exterior inspection of, the abandoned land, or (ii) no utility connections, including, but not limited to, water, sewer, natural gas, or electric connections, service the abandoned land, and no utility connections are actively being billed by and paid to any utility provider regarding the abandoned land. - (d) For purposes of paragraph (6)(a), above, it is prima facie evidence and a rebuttable presumption that may be rebutted to the county treasurer or county board of revision that abandoned land is not occupied if the abandoned land is boarded up or otherwise sealed because, immediately prior to being boarded up or sealed, it was deemed by a political subdivision pursuant to its municipal, county, state, or federal authority to be open, vacant, or vandalized and the land is certified delinquent. - (7) "Community development organization" means any organization that is organized or incorporated under the Nonprofit Corporation Law (R.C.
-Chapter 1702.) and to which both of the following apply: (a) the organization is in good standing under law at the time the county auditor makes the certification of tax delinquency and has remained in good standing uninterrupted for at least the two years immediately preceding the time of that certification, and (b) as of the time the county auditor makes the certification of tax delinquency, the organization has received from the county, municipal corporation, or township in which the abandoned land is located official authority or agreement by a dily authorized officer of that county, municipal corporation, or township to accept the owner's fee simple interest in the abandoned land and to the abandoned land being foreclosed, and that official authority or agreement had been filed with the county treasurer or county board of revision in the form that will reasonably confirm the county's, municipal corporation's, or township's assent to transfer the land to that community development organization under the bill.
+improvement that is subject to taxation and is located on the parcel, (ii) to actively conduct a trade or business on the parcel by the owner, a tenant, or another party occupying the parcel pursuant to a lease or other legal authority, which party is actually conducting the trade or business on or in the building, structure, land, or other improvement, subject to taxation, or (iii) the occupancy, as defined in R.C. $5722.01(F)^{3}$, of the parcel.

+- (b) Subject to the definition of "abandoned land," above, in the case of vacant land that has no permanent structure or improvement affixed on the land, the land is deemed not occupied for purposes of paragraph (6)(a), above, if the land has been certified delinquent. - (c) For purposes of paragraph (6)(a), above, it is prima facie evidence and a rebuttable presumption that may be rebutted to the county treasurer or county board of revision that abandoned land is not occupied if, at the time the county auditor makes the certification of tax delinquency, the abandoned land is not agricultural land, and one or more of the following apply: (i) at the time of the inspection of the abandoned land by the county, municipal corporation, or township in which the abandoned land is located, no person, trade, or business inhabits, or is visibly present from an exterior inspection of, the abandoned land, or (ii) no utility connections, including, but not limited to, water, sewer, natural gas, or electric connections, service the abandoned land, and no such utility connections are actively being billed by and paid to any utility provider regarding the abandoned land. - (d) For purposes of paragraph (6)(a), above, it is prima facie evidence and a rebuttable presumption that may be rebutted to the county treasurer or county board of revision that abandoned land is not occupied if the abandoned land is boarded up or otherwise sealed because, immediately prior to being boarded up or sealed, it was deemed by a political subdivision pursuant to its municipal, county, state, or federal authority to be open, vacant, or vandalized and the land is certified delinquent. - (7) "Community development organization" means any organization that is organized or incorporated under the Nonprofit Corporation Law (R.C.
+Chapter 1702.) and to which both of the following apply: (a) the organization is in good standing under law at the time the county auditor makes the certification of tax delinquency and has remained in good standing uninterrupted for at least the two years immediately preceding the time of that certification, and (b) as of the time the county auditor makes the certification of tax delinquency, the organization has received from the county, municipal corporation, or township in which the abandoned land is located official authority or agreement by a duly authorized officer of that county, municipal corporation, or township to accept the owner's fee simple interest in the abandoned land and to the abandoned land being foreclosed, and that official authority or agreement had been filed with the county treasurer or county board of revision in the form that will reasonably confirm the county's, municipal corporation's, or township's assent to transfer the land to that community development organization under the bill.

-5 R.C.
-5722.01(F) defines "occupancy" as the actual, continuous, and exclusive use and possession of a parcel by a person having a lawful right to that use and possession.
+3 R.C.
+5722.01(F) defines "occupancy" as the actual, continuous, and exclusive use and possession of a parcel by a person having a lawful right to such use and possession.